coredns/coredns.io/content/explugins/dump.md

 ~~~

 Note that this is shorter than the default for *log* so you can distinguish between the two outputs.
+*log* only logs queries that have seen a response, so this plugin can be used as a debugging aid to
+ just dump all incoming queries.

 ## Syntax